 - Brief letter explaining why you want to change your status to F-1 (i.e. to receive the benefits of F-1 status such as work on-campus or being eligible for practical training before or after graduation).
 You should explain how this degree program would benefit you when you return to your home country in the future.

 - A completed I-539 form (Application to Extend/Change Nonimmigrant Status).
 This form is available HERE.

 List the OISS address as your current address:

 St. Paul, MN 55105-1096

-- I-20 form issued from the International Admissions office for the purpose of change of status.
-You will have to submit an original copy of your financial verification to International Admissions in order to have an I-20 issued.
-You will pick up your I-20 from ISS when you have your appointment.
+- I-20 form issued from OISS for the purpose of change of status.
+You will have to submit an original copy of your financial verification to OISS in order to have an I-20 issued.
+You will pick up your I-20 from OISS when you have your appointment.